 The soundtrack is generic shounen music that you all heard before.

 All the opening and ending themes at the moment are pretty decent.

 Now here comes the fun part of this review.
 The Voice Acting.

 When people say that the worst thing from Black Clover is Gakuto Kajiwara as Asta in the sub.
-I mostly agree on that because it was honestly dreadful as most of his dialogue is yelling out loud like a fucking car engine.
+I mostly agree on that because it was honestly dreadful as most of his dialogue is yelling out loud like a freaking car engine.
 However, I don’t think it just Asta as I feel most of the voice acting in the sub from other characters feel rather bland and unnatural.
 The only seiyuu that did a good job is Yuuki Kana as Noelle.
 I hate to say the sub is pretty bad overall as most of the Seiyuus did a bad job here especially Stupidsta.

 The dub, on the other hand, is pretty damm great.
-All of the English actors did a great job voicing each character especially Dallas Reid as Asta who is great and doesn’t sound like a fucking car engine when he screams.
+All of the English actors did a great job voicing each character especially Dallas Reid as Asta who is great and doesn’t sound like a freaking car engine when he screams.

 Great job Funimation.

 I know it may be too early to judge from only watching the first 17 episodes dubbed from the time of the Funimation simuldub as well the other episodes subbed on Crunchyroll but this needs to be said.
 Black Clover is a terrible series that is poorly written to the core as well being an unoriginal piece of shit from day 1.
 The story is boring, badly written and no identity.
 The pacing was awful, the characters are bland, annoying and downright unlikeable.
 The visuals are mediocre at best, the soundtrack is forgettable and generic, and the Japanese voice acting is horrible.
 The only good thing about this show is Noelle and the dub than again having a good dub don’t make a show good.
 It only makes a beautiful looking piece of shit.